 Conclusion – trade discount vs cash discount:

 Both trade discount and cash discount are frequently used by most sellers during the course of their business operations.
-Sellers generally use a combination of both these forms of discount to increase their sales, retain customers as well as to manage the ageing of their debtors.
+Sellers generally use a combination of both these forms of discount to increase their sales, retain customers as well as to manage the aging of their debtors.